vibern0/vibern0/README.md

 - 🦔 Previously co-founder at impactMarket.

 - 👨‍💻 Learning Rust.
-And exploring ZK (mainly with Noir), AA and cross chain related tooling.
+Also exploring ZK (mainly with Noir), AA and cross chain related tooling.

 - 🧭 Joined 10+ hackathons, winning some prizes along the way.
 More at [ETHGlobal](https://ethglobal.com/) and [devpost](https://devpost.com/obernardovieira).